pierrejay/luckfox_pico_86panel_ui_demo/README.md

 **The cleanbuild.sh Philosophy:** Rather than remembering complex cmake commands and dependency checks, we automate the entire build process in a single script.
 This eliminates build environment inconsistencies and makes the project accessible to team members.

-**What cleanbuild.sh Accomplishes:**
-- **Environment validation:** Checks that all required paths and dependencies are available
-- **Clean builds:** Removes previous artifacts to prevent linking conflicts
-- **Parallel compilation:** Uses all CPU cores for faster builds
-- **Build verification:** Confirms the output binary is actually ARM architecture
-- **Error handling:** Fails fast with clear messages when something goes wrong

 ```bash
 #!/bin/bash
 set -e  # Exit immediately if any command fails